Alcohol Abuse and Treatment

-Did you know most health insurance plans cover treatment for alcoholism?
+Did you know most health insurance plans cover alcohol addiction treatment?

-Alcohol use moves into the realm of alcoholism, a colloquial term for alcohol use disorder or alcohol addiction, at the point that a person’s drinking goes so far out of their control that they can no longer limit their intake despite knowing that alcohol is causing, or will inevitably cause, serious harm to one or more key areas of their life (health, relationships, career, etc.).2
+Alcohol use moves into the realm of alcohol addiction, another term for alcohol use disorder, at the point that a person’s drinking goes so far out of their control that they can no longer limit their intake despite knowing that alcohol is causing, or will inevitably cause, serious harm to one or more key areas of their life (health, relationships, career, etc.).2

-An alcohol use disorder is considered a brain disease; and continued alcohol misuse leads to long-term changes in the brain that results in a person prioritizing alcohol over their own well-being.
-These changes may be very long-lasting and often lead to relapse.2
+Alcohol use disorder is considered a brain disease; and continued alcohol misuse leads to long-term changes in the brain that results in a person prioritizing alcohol over their own well-being.
+These changes may be very long-lasting and often lead to relapse after a period of sobriety.2

 • Memory loss.